 September 16, 2017 – January 7, 2018

-In addition to SOM, the following firms will participate: Adjaye Associates, James Corner Field Operations, Perkins+Will, Ross Barney Architects, SWA, Sasaki, Site Design Group, and Studio Gang.
+In addition to SOM, the following firms are participating: Adjaye Associates, James Corner Field Operations, Perkins+Will, Ross Barney Architects, SWA, Sasaki, Site Design Group, and Studio Gang.
 The design concepts will be shared with the public in an exhibition at Expo 72 Gallery and in a traveling exhibition in conjunction with the 2017 Chicago Architecture Biennial.

 Expo 72 Gallery